Tes3awy/OpenCV-3.2.0-Compiling-on-Raspberry-Pi/README.md

 # Compile OpenCV 3.2.0 + OpenCV Contrib for Python on Raspberry Pi

+I assume you have downloaded Raspbian from here: https://www.raspberrypi.org/downloads/raspbian/ .
+Also I assume your RPi is functioning perfectly.

 # Step 1:

 	$ sudo apt-get update
 	$ sudo apt-get upgrade
 	$ sudo rpi-update (can be skipped, but recommended) (don't do it if you will use the RPI cam as recommended by official RPI Website)
 	$ sudo reboot now

 # Step 2: